How is chemotherapy used for pancreatic cancer?

 Chemotherapy for cancer that can’t be removed

-If it’s not possible to remove the cancer with surgery (inoperable cancer), you may be offered chemotherapy to help control the cancer.
+If it’s not possible to remove the cancer with surgery (inoperable cancer), you may be offered chemotherapy to help control the growth and spread of the cancer.
+This is called palliative chemotherapy.
+This means it can help with symptoms of the cancer but will not cure it.

 Locally advanced pancreatic cancer